Duke Xiang of Qi

+Duke Xiang of Qi (齊襄公 (Qí Xiāng Gōng)), personal name Lü Zhu'er, was a ruler of the Qi state.
+He succeeded his father, Duke Xi, and reigned from 697 BC to 686 BC.

-Although under Duke Xiang the state of Qi conquered the neighbouring state of Ji, its traditional enemy, Duke Xiang is best known for his depravity, having had an incestuous relationship with his sister Wen Jiang and murdered his brother-in-law Duke Huan of Lu.
-At the end Duke Xiang was himself murdered by his cousin Wuzhi, who subsequently usurped the Qi throne.
+Although under Duke Xiang the Qi state conquered the neighbouring state of Ji, its traditional enemy, Duke Xiang is best known for his depravity, having had an incestuous relationship with his sister, Wen Jiang, and murdered his brother-in-law, Duke Huan of Lu.
+At the end Duke Xiang was himself murdered by his cousin, Lü Wuzhi, who subsequently usurped the Qi throne.

 Murdering Duke Huan of Lu

 Duke Xiang succeeded his father Duke Xi of Qi, who died in 698 BC after 33 years of reign.
 Duke Xiang had had an incestuous relationship with his younger half-sister Wen Jiang, who in 709 BC married Duke Huan, ruler of the neighbouring State of Lu.
 In 694 BC, Duke Huan of Lu visited Qi with his wife, and Duke Xiang and Wen Jiang renewed their sexual liaison.

 When Duke Huan found out about the relationship between his wife and her own brother, Duke Xiang ordered his half brother Prince Pengsheng to murder Duke Huan in his carriage after he got drunk.
 The people of Lu were incensed at Duke Xiang's crime, but could not do anything because Qi was a stronger state.
 To appease Lu, Duke Xiang had Pengsheng executed as a scapegoat.
 Duke Zhuang of Lu, the son of Duke Huan and Wen Jiang, subsequently succeeded his father as ruler of Lu.